Associate Professor of Law

 404-727-6510

-I am an associate professor of law at Emory University.
+I am an associate professor of law at Emory University, where I also serve at the faculty director of the William and Jane Carney Center for Business and Transactional Law.
 My research interests include corporate governance, corporate crime and compliance, and securities regulation.

 Prior to joining Emory, I was an assistant professor of law at Brooklyn Law School, a teaching fellow and lecturer in law at Stanford Law School, a corporate associate at Cravath, Swaine & Moore LLP, a law clerk to the Hon.
 Helene N. White of the U.S. Court of Appeals for the Sixth Circuit, and a litigation associate at Sullivan & Cromwell LLP.
 I received a J.D. and an M.A. in economics from Duke University and a B.A. in history and government from Hampden-Sydney College.